Table of Contents

 - Durability: Updating your dining room’s flooring is a significant investment you probably don’t want to repeat anytime soon.
 For this reason, look for flooring materials that last.

 - Required cleaning: If you prefer a clean dining room with minimal upkeep, pick a flooring material that won’t get dirty quickly.
-Laminates and tiles are great low-maintenance choices.
+Laminates and luxury vinyl tile are great low-maintenance choices.

 - Style: When shopping for your flooring, make sure your choices don’t clash with your dining room’s decor or the style of its furnishings.
-For example, if your furniture is more modern-looking, tile or carpet are good options.
+For example, if your furniture is more modern-looking, luxury vinyl or carpet are good options.

 - Price: Flooring pricing is per square foot, and the costs can add up quickly, so don’t forget to make an estimate of the cost and shop for your flooring accordingly.
 Carpet tends to be one of the more affordable options, although the plusher and more durable it is, the higher its price will be.
-Ceramic and tile are typically pricier than carpet.
-Tile requires very little maintenance, and replacing it is usually not necessary unless cracks form.
+Ceramic and porcelain tiles are typically pricier than carpet.
 Laminate and wood flooring can be pricey, but costs have dropped over the years.

-- Your lifestyle: The most critical factor in choosing your flooring materials is how you and your family live and use your home.
-If you have kids and pets who are frequently in your dining room, laying down plush carpet is probably not the best idea.
-Areas with heavy traffic should instead have resilient flooring such as wood, ceramic tile or vinyl flooring.
+- Your lifestyle: The most critical factor in choosing flooring materials is how you and your family live and use your home.
+If you have kids and pets who are frequently in your dining room, laying down a plush carpet is probably not the best idea.
+Areas with heavy traffic should instead have resilient flooring such as wood or luxury vinyl flooring.
 If the traffic in your dining room is minimal, on the other hand, and you enjoy softness under your feet, you may want to consider carpet or hardwood with rugs on top.

 Keeping the above factors in mind, the type of flooring you decide on will be well-suited to your needs, budget and style.